bazelbuild/starlark/spec.md

 A dictionary used in a Boolean context is considered true if it is non-empty.

-The binary `+` operation may be applied to two dictionaries.
-It yields a new dictionary whose elements are the union of the two operands.
-If a key is present in both operands, the result contains the value from the right operand.
+The binary `|` operation may be applied to two dictionaries.
+It yields a new dictionary whose set of keys is the union of the sets of keys of the two operands.
+The corresponding values are taken from the operands, where the value taken from the right operand takes precedence if both contain a given key.
-<b>Note:</b> this feature is deprecated.
-Use the
-`dict.update` method instead.
+Iterating over the keys in the resulting dictionary first yields all keys in the left operand in insertion order, then all keys in the right operand that were not present in the left operand, again in insertion order.

+There is also an augmented assignment version of the `|` operation.
+For two dictionaries `d1` and `d2`, the expression `d1 |= d2` behaves similar to `d1 = d1 | d2`, but mutates `d1` in-place rather than assigning a new
+dictionary to it.

 Dictionaries may be compared for equality using `==` and `!=`.
 Two dictionaries compare equal if they contain the same number of items